By Charles Bazerman

 Print Publication Date: TBD

 ISBN: 978-1-64215-188-6 (PDF) | 978-1-64215-189-3 (ePub) | 978-1-64642-499-3 (pbk)

 Series Editors: Ryan Dippre, University of Maine, and Talinn Phillips, Ohio University

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It will also be available in a low-cost print edition from our publishing partner, the University Press of Colorado.

-Copyright © 201 Charles Bazerman.
-This work is released under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
-174 pages, with notes and bibliographies.
-Available in print from Parlor Press, or at any online or brick-and-mortar bookstore.
+Copyright © 2023 Charles Bazerman.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
+308 pages, with notes, illustrations, and bibliographies.
+This book will also be available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.